minimaxir/sdxl-experiments/README.md

 # Stable Diffusion XL 1.0 Experiments

-Jupyter Notebooks for experimenting with Stable Diffusion XL 1.0.
+Jupyter Notebooks for experimenting with Stable Diffusion XL 1.0 and the [sdxl-wrong-lora](https://huggingface.co/minimaxir/sdxl-wrong-lora).
 All these notebooks have been confirmed to work in Colab on a T4 GPU.

 These notebooks include:

-- [sdxl-wrong-lora comparison](sdxl_wrong_comparison.ipynb) ([Colab](https://colab.research.google.com/github/minimaxir/sdxl-experiments/blob/main/sdxl_image_comparison.ipynb)): A notebook to generate images with and without the `sdxl-wrong-lora` for comparison.
+- [sdxl-wrong-lora comparison](sdxl_wrong_comparison.ipynb) ([Colab](https://colab.research.google.com/github/minimaxir/sdxl-experiments/blob/main/sdxl_wrong_comparison.ipynb)): A notebook to generate images with and without the `sdxl-wrong-lora` for comparison.
 - [Wrong Image Generator](wrong_image_generator.ipynb) ([Colab](https://colab.research.google.com/github/minimaxir/sdxl-experiments/blob/main/wrong_image_generator.ipynb)): A notebook to generate synthetic "negative" images for training the `sdxl-wrong-lora` Dreambooth LoRA.

 ## Maintainer/Creator